Johntaber0007/AI-BulkTranslate/README.md

 # How to use
-1.Install OpenAI Python
+1.Install OpenAI Python\npip install openai

-pip install openai
+2.Enter data in bat file